Sovereign-Labs/sov-snap/packages/snap/README.md

 - `curve`: The curve of the public key (`secp256k1` or `ed25519`).
 - `schema`: A [borsh](https://www.npmjs.com/package/borsh) schema for the transaction.
 - `transaction`: A transaction to be serialized using the provided schema.
 The signature will be performed over the serialized transaction.
+- `nonce`: An unsigned 64-bits number to be appended to the serialized transaction.

 ##### Example